-- 1. Ensure that you are logged in as root.

-- 2. cd to the directory where you will extract the archive contents.

-- 3. Extract the archive contents:
+- 1. Ensure that you are logged in as root. - 2. cd to the directory where you will extract the archive contents. - 3.
+Extract the archive contents.
+For example:

 '''

-tar -xvf pelinux_arm_Mm.tar

-- or -

-tar -xvf pelinux_armb_Mm.tar
+tar -xvf pelinux arm Mm.tar

 '''

 The procedure for installing these files on an ARM-based device is device-specific.
 When you have completed the installation, your endpoint should be ready to be used in testing and monitoring.